Choosing the Right Laboratory Incubator: CO₂, Shaking, and General-Purpose Options Explained

 - Construction materials for chemical compatibility

-Recommended Models from LEI Sales
+Recommended Models from LEI Sales:

-Yamato IC-603CW Incubator with Observation Window
+Yamato IC-603CW General Purpose Incubator with Observation Window

 Delivers reliable temperature control with visual access, perfect for culture monitoring without disruption.